 Jerusalem | Deutsche Post to Addis Abeba franking 5 centimes on 5 Ff.
-GPO/Turkey Transit Djibouti 1-1-09 Avrival 9-1-09 canceled "HARAR Type II
+GPO/Turkey Transit Djibouti 1-1-09 Arrival 9-1-09 canceled "HARAR Type II No arrival postmark Postcard sent by Mr. Sourin, the Addis Abeba postmaster, to his wife with only date and signature on the front side.

-Harrar to Reims 16-10-1908

-Franking: 1/4 Piastre.
+Harrar to Reims 16-10-1908 Franking: 1/4 Piastre.